-- 1. Demonstrates an ability to develop useful case formulations that acknowledge individual and cultural differences impacting client presentation and/or pathology. - 2.
-Demonstrates an appropriate sensitivity to the influences of individual differences such as cultural, religious, gender issues, sexual orientation, and disability on client care and demonstrates an ability to challenge premises and biases to expand awareness in addressing issues of diversity. - 3.
-Demonstrates an ability to create an accepting and nonjudgmental atmosphere by communicating warmth, genuineness, caring and congruency while demonstrating good attending behaviors and listening skills. - 4.
-Demonstrates an appreciation for the level of influence inherent in one's position relative to both clients and staff. - 5.
+- 1. Demonstrates an appropriate sensitivity to the influences of individual differences such as cultural, religious, gender issues, sexual orientation, and disability on patient care and demonstrates an ability to challenge premises and biases to expand awareness in addressing issues of diversity. - 2.
+Demonstrates an ability to create an accepting and nonjudgmental atmosphere by communicating warmth, genuineness, caring and congruency while demonstrating good attending behaviors and listening skills. - 3.
+Demonstrates an ability to develop useful case formulations that acknowledge individual and cultural differences impacting patient presentation and/or pathology. - 4.
+Demonstrates an appreciation for the level of influence inherent in one's position relative to both patients and staff. - 5.
 Independently articulates, understands, and monitors own cultural identity in relation to work with others. - 6.
 Regularly uses knowledge of self to monitor and improve effectiveness as a professional. - 7.
 Critically evaluates feedback and initiates consultation or supervision when uncertain about diversity issues. - 8.
-Articulates an integrative conceptualization of diversity as it impacts clients, self, and others. - 9.
+Articulates an integrative conceptualization of diversity as it impacts patients, self, and others. - 9.
 Seeks consultation regarding addressing individual and cultural diversity as needed. - 10.
-Uses culturally relevant best practices.
+Uses culturally relevant best practices. - 11.
+Consults and partners with community stakeholders when conducting research in diverse communities. - 12.
+Uses methods appropriate to the research question, setting and/or community.